adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 ## Usability considerations

 Select menus are not meant to be used for navigation, therefore users don't intuitively expect to navigate on selection.
-This is learned behaviour due to this misuse of select menus.
+This is a *learned* behaviour due to this misuse of select menus.

 Vanessa Mosher and Steven Weintraub share Larry Marinem's insight into usability: